10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 pregnant woman eats healthy food for her unborn baby

 Protein during pregnancy is critical for your baby’s growth.
-Since many women usually feel better in the second trimester, this is an excellent time to focus on your diet and eating protein.
-It’s recommended for pregnant women to have about 70-100 grams of protein per day, depending on their weight.13 Protein is especially important during the second and third trimesters when the fetus grows rapidly.
-This is why I suggest adding protein to each of your meals.
-Some good second trimester foods and protein sources are lean meat, poultry, seafood, eggs, Greek yogurt, cottage cheese, beans, peas, nuts, seeds, and soy products.12
+Since many women feel better in the second trimester, this is an excellent time to focus on your diet and protein intake.
+It’s recommended that pregnant women consume 70-100 grams of protein per day, depending on their weight.13 Protein is especially important during the second and third trimesters when the fetus grows rapidly.

 5. Surround Yourself With Support and Positivity